microsoft/hlsl-specs/proposals/xxxx-work-graphs.md

 _Thread launch_ nodes represent an individual thread of work that processes a single _input record_.
-Thread launch nodes have no visible thread group, do not use the `numthreads` attribute, have no access to groupshared memory, and cannot use group-scope memory or sync barriers.
+Thread launch nodes have no visible thread group, do not require the `numthreads` attribute, have no access to groupshared memory, and cannot use group-scope memory or sync barriers.

 _Broadcasting launch_ nodes represent a grid of work operating on a single